SafeAD: Shaping the Future of Computer Vision for Autonomous Driving

 What do ChatGPT and computer vision for autonomous driving have in common?
 Both employ a similar design for the underlying neural networks, the transformer architecture.
 This model architecture might not only allow writing nice poems but also make large-scale autonomous driving a reality.

-Autonomous vehicles used to be pure sci-fi, but today they are already operating under very controlled conditions, from metro systems to space flights.
-However, autonomous cars that can drive anywhere still face enormous challenges, especially as they need to take all the different traffic rules, weather conditions, and car types into account.
+Autonomous vehicles used to be pure sci-fi, but today, they are already operating under very controlled conditions, from metro systems to space flights.
+However, autonomous cars that can drive anywhere still face enormous challenges, especially as they need to take into account all the different traffic rules, weather conditions, and car types.

 Why Did You Start SafeAD?